jdi-docs/jdi-light/source/includes/documentation/_material_ui_elements.md

     @UI("//div[contains(@class, 'MuiTypography-root')]/ancestor::*[contains(@class, 'MuiAlert-root')]")
     public static List<Alert> alertsWithDescription;

+    @DataProvider
+    public Object[][] alertsWithDescriptionTestData() {
+        return new Object[][]{
+        {1, "Error", "This is an error alert — check it out!", "MuiAlert-standardError"}, {2, "Warning", "This is a warning alert — check it out!", "MuiAlert-standardWarning"}, {3, "Info", "This is an info alert — check it out!", "MuiAlert-standardInfo"}, {4, "Success", "This is a success alert — check it out!", "MuiAlert-standardSuccess"}
+        };
+    }

     @Test(dataProvider = "alertsWithDescriptionTestData", dataProviderClass = AlertDataProvider.class)
     public void alertsWithDescriptionTest(int alertIndex, String titleText, String messageText, String alertClass) {
         Alert alert = alertsWithDescription.get(alertIndex);